 Trying to max out the bang-for-the-buck aspect of his gesture, the freelancer settled on a king-sized hot dog, with plenty of free stuff on it -- mustard, chopped onions, relish, jalapeno peppers, chili and some gooey cheese-like product.
 Not wanting to push it too far, he passed on the catsup and mayonnaise.

 Outside the store, the freelancer found the starving panhandler had vanished.
-The crestfallen philanthropist took the paid-for meal-on-a-bun with him, as he walked softly singing a Buffalo Springfield song, “For What It’s Worth.”
-His strides with the beat, he kept to the street to avoid the slick sidewalk in the shade.
+So, the crestfallen philanthropist took the meal-on-a-bun with him as he walked, softly singing a Buffalo Springfield song, “For What It’s Worth.”
+With his strides matching the beat, he kept to the sunny street to avoid the slick sidewalk in the shade.